New Jersey Disorderly Persons Offense Lawyer

 At KMHL&D, we have years of experience providing effective and strong criminal defense strategies for a wide range of disorderly persons offenses in New Jersey.
 We know how the prosecution works.
 Let us use our extensive knowledge and experience in criminal defense to answer your questions, formulate a defense that best suits your legal predicament, and help get your life back on track.

 If you or a loved one have been accused of committing a disorderly persons offense in New Jersey, don’t wait to seek legal help.
 Even a seemingly minor criminal conviction can result in serious consequences down the road—especially if you are ever accused of committing a crime in the future.
-Contact our Hamilton Disorderly Persons Offense Lawyers today to discuss your options.
+Contact our New Jersey Disorderly Persons Offense Lawyer today to discuss your options.

 A disorderly persons offense in New Jersey is essentially any enumerated offense that can be punished by no more than six months in jail.
 Felony-level indictable crimes, on the other hand, are those punishable by more than six months in prison.
 Some of the most common disorderly persons offenses our firm handles include: